ibericode/mailchimp-top-bar/README.md

-MailChimp Top Bar
+Mailchimp Top Bar
 ==============

-Adds a beautiful and customisable MailChimp opt-in bar to the top of your WordPress site.
+Adds a beautiful and customisable Mailchimp opt-in bar to the top of your WordPress site.

 _This plugin is under active development and may be subject to changes breaking backwards compatibility._